ERA Green Hydrogen Fellowships for international Master students • DAAD

 - Your application cannot be considered, if you have been resident in Germany for longer than 15 months at the application deadline.

 - Please note that it is your responsibility to ensure that your application for admission to the German university for your selected study programme is submitted by the due date.
 It is therefore important that you inform yourself about admission requirements, application and enrolment deadlines at your host university and regulations regarding entry into Germany in good time.
-If you have not yet received notification of admission at the time of application, you must submit this before the funding period begins.
+If you have not yet received notification of admission at the time of application, you can submit this at a later stage, latest by the start of the funding period.
 A Fellowship Award Letter from the DAAD is only valid if you have been admitted to study at your chosen host university.

 - If the degree programme includes a period of study or work placement outside Germany lasting several months, this period abroad is usually only funded under the following conditions: